debalabbas/Quora/README.md

-# Quora Question SImilarity Problem
+# Quora Question Similarity Problem

-I have used the Siamese Architecture to solve the above Problem
+I have used the Siamese Model to solve the above Problem

-### Siamese Architecture
+### Siamese Model
+A Siamese network is a neural network which uses the same weights while working in tandem on two different input vectors to compute comparable output vectors.The Siamese network I have implemented looks like this :

 <p align="center">
   <img src="https://zhangruochi.com/Question-duplicates/2020/08/23/siamese.png" width="500" height="500" title="hover text">

-One of the Model is made using Trax while the Other one is Made using Tensorflow

-The Model made using trax uses Triplet Loss as the Loss Function to optimize the model
+It is called a Siamese network as bost the Branches are Ideenctical and only one set of weights are updated which reflects the changes in both the branches

 #### Triplet Loss